DPCN-US/www/content/support.md

 ---- |---- | ------
 Supporter | $1/month | Exclusive updates via [Patreon](https://www.patreon.com/dpcn)
 Private Contact | $5/month | Add your callsign and name to the contact list of all radios on the system.
 Local Talkgroup | $10/month | Add a dedicated talkgroup to one repeater on the system.
-Recommended for smaller clubs with membership within range of a single repeater.
+Recommended for smaller organizations with membership within range of a single repeater.
 Wide Talkgroup | $20/month | Add a dedicated talkgroup to all repeaters on the system.
-Recommended  for larger regional organizations with distributed membership.
+Recommended  for regional organizations with distributed membership.
+Zone | $50/month | Add a dedicated zone with multiple talkgroups.
+Talkgroups can be local or wide.
+Recommended for large organizations with multiple sub-organizations.

 Your patronage helps support system maintenance and expansion.